South Carolina vs. Troy NCAA Football Odds, Plays and Insights | October 2, 2021

 Troy Stats and Trends

-- Troy's games this season have yet to go over the total in three opportunities.
+- Troy's games this year have not gone over the point total yet in three opportunities.

-- In games that Troy amasses more than 298.8 yards, the team is 1-1 against the spread and 2-1 overall.
+- In games that Troy churns out more than 298.8 yards, the team is 1-1 against the spread and 2-1 overall.

 - This year the Trojans have five turnovers, five fewer than the Gamecocks have takeaways (10).